 – the Master of the ship considers that further help is necessary.

-The DSC distress relay call is transmitted as follows:
+In accordance with RR No. 32.19B the DSC distress alert relay on behalf of somebody else should preferably be addressed to an individual CS or RCC.

-– tune the transmitter to the DSC distress channel (2 187.5 kHz on MF, channel 70 on VHF),
+The DSC distress alert relay is transmitted as follows:

-– select the distress relay call format on the DSC equipment,
+– select the distress alert relay format on the DSC equipment,

-– key in or select on the DSC equipment keyboard:
+– key in or select on the DSC equipment:

-– All Ships Call (VHF).
-Geographic Area Call (MF/HF) or the 9-digit identity of the appropriate coast station,
+– the 9-digit identity of the appropriate coast station or in special circumstances all ships call (VHF).
+Geographic area call (MF/HF),

 – the 9-digit identity of the ship in distress, if known,